Shakey's Super League

 The Shakey's Super League (SSL) is a women's volleyball league in the Philippines contested within the collegiate and high school levels.
-The league is organized by Shakey's Pizza Asia Ventures Inc. (SPAVI) and the Athletic Events and Sports Management Group Inc. (ACES).
+The league is organized by Shakey's Pizza Asia Ventures Inc. (SPAVI), title sponsors of the original V-League, and Athletic Events and Sports Management Group Inc. (ACES), organizers of the now-defunct Philippine Super Liga.

 History

 Background

 Shakey's Pizza's history with volleyball in the Philippines dates back to 2004 with the Shakey's V-League (SVL).
 Originally serving as a women's collegiate league, it would branch into semi-professional corporate-backed teams similar to the Philippine Basketball Association in 2011.
 In 2016, the SVL was rebranded to the now-professional Premier Volleyball League (PVL), parting ways with Shakey's.
 In 2022, the collegiate division of the PVL was launched separately as the V-League.

 Meanwhile, the Philippine Super Liga (PSL), another volleyball league featuring corporate teams, was launched in 2013.
 The league, which would later be owned by Athletic Events and Sports Management Group Inc. (ACES), rivaled the SVL - and later, the PVL, but ended up ceasing operations in 2021 after all of its teams left for the rival league.